AnnaVargova/AutomationShield_wiki/Home.md

 [[/fig/header.gif|AutomationShield logo and site header.]]

-AutomationShield is an open-source hardware and software project focused on tools for control engineering and mechatronics education.
+AutomationShield is an open-source hardware and software initiative focused on creating tools for control engineering and mechatronics education.

-The core of the project are extension modules for the popular Arduino microcontroller prototyping boards, which are  implementing feedback control experiments to teach control systems engineering and mechatronics.
+The core of the project are reference designs of extension modules for the popular Arduino microcontroller prototyping boards, which are implementing feedback control experiments to teach control systems engineering and mechatronics.
 These hardware extensions—known in the Arduino world as shields—are then in essence experimental systems on a single printed circuit board (PCB).

 [[/fig/AS_Illustration.jpg|AutomationShield devices.]]